jiheechoi6/FanCrowd/README.md

 ## Running the App

-Clone the repository to your local machine, and make sure your on the `dev` branch (This is crucial!) then follow the next 4 steps:
+Clone the repository to your local machine, and make sure you're on the `dev` branch (This is crucial!) then follow the next 4 steps:

 **1.)** Open a new terminal in the `team09` directory and run `npm install`\
 **2.)** Run `npm install ng-pick-datetime --save`\